Q: How does Drones in School define Middle School and High School students?

 A: We recommend identifying your Project Manager after introducing the Project Management Skills for Life® unit from our curriculum.
 Typically, one student will gravitate to the Project Management role more than the rest of the team.
 If more than one team member wants the role, consider allowing the students to vote to determine their PM.
 From that point, work with your PM and the team to let them determine who is best for each of the remaining roles.

-A: Depending on your drone experience, you could build drones from scratch based on the specs in our Season Guide or you can begin with one of our STEM Alliance approved packages that aligns with our curriculum.
-The platform we recommend for beginners is the EMAX TinyHawk III FPV Racing Drone.
-Teams can be from two to six students and each team will need two drones.
+A: Depending on your drone experience, you could build drones from scratch based on the specs in our Season Guide, or you can begin with one of our approved packages that aligns with our curriculum.

-You might want to look at our Team Startup Package.
-This package has been put together to help get a new team up and running.
+You might want to look at our Team Startup Packages.
+These packages have been put together to help get a new team up and running.

 Q: For the Simulator Races using Velocidrone, can two pilots from the same team use the same license or does each student that is planning to fly the course need their own license?